Batmanian/KeithDunstan/src/posts/no-brains-at-all/14_the_virus.md

 This was awful news.
 I was almost too terrified to break it to Marie.
 We remembered Los Angeles as being hot, smog laden, automobile ridden, an awful conglomerate of widely tossed suburbs, with perhaps a city centre but not a place where anyone lived or wanted to be.
 We moaned, but there was no turning back now.
 Our tickets had been bought, our house in South Yarra had been let, even our bicycles had been boxed and made ready for departure.
 Our only contact in Los Angeles was an Englishman, Ronald Clarke, the West Coast representative of the Reuters News Agency.
 Upon arriving, I went into the Reuters office in downtown LA and asked for Mr Clarke.

-'Oh, he never comes in here', said a receptionist.
+'Oh, he never comes in here', said a receptionist.<br>
-'Never?'
+'Never?'<br>
-'Well, maybe once a month to pick up his pay.'
+'Well, maybe once a month to pick up his pay.'<br>
-'Where is he, then?'
+'Where is he, then?'<br>
-'He works from his home out at Woodland Hills.'
+'He works from his home out at Woodland Hills.'<br>
-'Where's that?'
+'Where's that?'<br>
 It's about 30 miles north from here.
-You get there by taking your car out along the Ventura Freeway.'
+You get there by taking your car out along the Ventura Freeway.'<br>
-But I haven't got a car.'
+But I haven't got a car.'<br>
 The receptionist shrugged.
-She knew anyone without a car in Los Angeles should go away and cut his throat.
+She knew anyone without a car in Los Angeles should go away and cut his throat.<br>
 `But be can't work out there.
-It's impossible.'
+It's impossible.'<br>
 'Oh no. He's right.
 He's got his teleprinter, his computer.
-Everybody does that.'
+Everybody does that.'<br>
 This was our first discovery of the new era in journalism.
 Most of the London newspapers had representatives on the West Coast but none of them worked right in LA.
 They all had their computers and I had to do the same.

 I rented a word processor from Reuters, a machine called a Teleram.
 Laughably it was classed as portable.
 Actually it weighed nigh on 30 kilograms, and it almost dragged my arm out of its socket when I took it aboard an aeroplane.
 The portable I acquired seven years later had more than 100 times the memory, worked at twice the speed and weighed only 2 kilograms.